Nurse's Brain, Part 3: Giving report to the provider

 A Nurse’s Brain is a term for a sheet of paper that nurses use to capture important patient information and stay organized.
 It contains sections for key areas like patient history, diagnoses, labs, medications, body systems status, and more.
 In part 1 of this video series, Cathy walks through her Nurse’s Brain and how to use it.

-In most hospitals and units, you will need to give report to a doctor.
-Good communication between nurses and physicians is critical.
+In most hospitals and units, you will need to give report to a provider.
+Good communication between nurses and providers is critical.
 You will only have a finite amount of time to give this report—possibly under 30 seconds—so it’s important to know what to focus on.

-Make sure you perform a patient assessment before you meet with the doctor.
+Make sure you perform a patient assessment before you meet with the provider.
 That way, you can report unexpected findings and make requests (or recommendations).

-Determine if it is the doctor's first time seeing the patient.
+Determine if it is the provider's first time seeing the patient.
 If it is, give background:

-If it’s not the doctor's first day with the patient, go straight to your assessment, including abnormal findings in the key areas from your Nurse’s Brain.
+If it’s not the provider's first day with the patient, go straight to your assessment, including abnormal findings in the key areas from your Nurse’s Brain.
 For example:

 Don’t cover what’s normal—stick with findings that are most important or abnormal.
 After that, cover your requests and the patient’s plan of care.
 For example: